Dennis Hauger

-Career
+Early career

 Karting

 Hauger was born in Oslo and raised in Aurskog.
 His parents bought him a quad bike when he was two, and he started driving cross bikes at the age of four.
 He began his karting career at the age of five, winning his first race at the age of eight.
-After finishing 62 out of 70 national races on the podium the Norwegian moved into international competition in 2014.
-That year Hauger claimed the ROK International title in the Mini category and followed it up the following year by claiming Mini category titles in the Vega Winter Trophy, the Italian CSAI Karting Championship and the WSK Champions Cup and Super Masters championships.
+After finishing 62 out of seventy national races on the podium the Norwegian moved into international competition in 2014.
+That year, Hauger claimed the ROK International title in the Mini category and followed it up the following year by claiming Mini category titles in the Vega Winter Trophy, the Italian CSAI Karting Championship and the WSK Champions Cup and Super Masters championships.
 In 2017, Hauger became the youngest ever champion to claim the DKM junior title and repeated this feat the following year to become the youngest DKM champion, until Harry Thompson claimed the title in 2018.

 Lower formulae

 In October 2017, Hauger and fellow Red Bull junior Jack Doohan were signed by the TRS Arden Junior Team to contest the 2018 F4 British Championship.
 Claiming four victories, Hauger ended the season fourth in the overall standings, but missed out on the Junior Championship to Doohan.

 The following year, Hauger remained at Formula 4 level, but switched to Van Amersfoort Racing to contest the ADAC and Italian F4 championships.
 In the ADAC championship, Hauger claimed six victories, including one at the Formula One support race at the Hockenheimring, and finished as championship runner-up to Théo Pourchaire by only seven points.

 Over in the Italian championship, Hauger scored twelve victories, including a weekend grand slam in the season finale at Monza, and sealed the title with a round to spare, being over 130 points ahead of fellow F1 junior drivers Gianluca Petecof of Ferrari and Paul Aron of Mercedes.
 His performances also helped Van Amersfoort Racing to win the team championship.